mataniss/control_lg_tv_volume_from_mac/README.md

 brew install switchaudio-osx

+At the initial connection, the TV will require enabling the connection from the Mac.

+Requirements:
-Also, make sure that the script has input monitoring permisssions and accesiblity permissions, otherwise it won't be able to monitor volume keys presses.
+- The script needs input monitoring permisssions and accesiblity permissions, otherwise it won't be able to monitor volume keys presses.
+- LG Connect Apps needs to be enables on the TV settings, so commands that are sent from the mac will be recived on the TV.